AccessibilityUniversal Orlando ResortUniversal Studios Hollywood

 What is the Attraction Assistance Pass, AAP?

 Basically, it’s a reservation.
 While you wait for your return time, you can be in a more open or comfortable space, making your physical wait time more manageable.
-When you go back to the ride at your return time, you can use the Express Pass Lane.
+When you head back to the ride at your return time, you can use the Express Pass Lane.
 This does not give you immediate access to the attraction, but you spend the majority of the wait virtually.

 To get the card, you will be asked for documentation and contact information from a medical professional or school system indicating the accommodations you need at the parks.
-Give yourself at least 48 hours before you visit the parks to apply for the ID card.
+Give yourself at least 48 hours before you visit the parks to apply for the IAC card.

 Arriving at the Parks